Dr-Groot/SQL/intro.md

-SQL is a standard language for storing, manipulating and retrieving data in databases.
-We can use SQL in: MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.

----

 # SQL INTRODUCTION

 https://www.google.com/url?sa=i&url=https%3A%2F%2Flearn.onemonth.com%2Fthe-best-way-to-learn-sql%2F&psig=AOvVaw0yrd7DyW8MxZJupwerpVha&ust=1622286941602000&source=images&cd=vfe&ved=0CAIQjRxqFwoTCNikjPqf7PACFQAAAAAdAAAAABAD![image](https://user-images.githubusercontent.com/63160825/119976059-35b5a200-bfd4-11eb-8512-daed4e85fdf7.png)

 > What is SQL?

+SQL or called **Structure Query Language** is used to accessing and manipulating database.SQL is a standard language for storing, manipulating and retrieving data in databases.
+We can use SQL in: MySQL, SQL Server, MS Access, Oracle, Sybase, Informix, Postgres, and other database systems.

-SQL or called **Structure Query Language** is used to accessing and manipulating database.SQL becomes standard of the International Organisation for Standardisation (ISO) in 1987 and for American National Standards Institute (ANSI) in 1986.
+SQL becomes standard of the International Organisation for Standardisation (ISO) in 1987 and for American National Standards Institute (ANSI) in 1986.

 > What Can SQL Do?